ctxppc/thesis/Glyco/Languages.md

 </dl>

-<h2 id="PA">Grammar for PA (Parameters)</h2>
+<h2 id="CC">Grammar for CC (Calling Convention)</h2>
-A language that introduces procedure parameters using the PA calling convention.
+A language that introduces parameter passing and enforces the low-level Glyco calling convention.

 **Inherited from AL:**
 <code>BinaryOperator</code>,